The Dream Research Institute (DRI)

 The DRI is sponsoring an NHS-approved study.
 This research examines how the exploration of dreams can support the emotional wellbeing of patients suffering from autoimmune disease.

-We are also involved in collecting data for two ongoing studies on:
+We are also involved in collecting data for three ongoing studies on:

 - The relationship of dreams to wellbeing in therapeutic practice